ReadyMouse/sub-manager/README.md

 ## Future Considerations:

-- Gas fee optimization for PYUSD transactions
-- Multi-chain support for broader accessibility
+- Multi-chain support for broader accessibility (renter holds ZEC -> DEX: NEAR Intents -> PYUSD -> Landlord)
-- Enhanced subscription analytics and reporting
-- Advanced payment routing optimization

-## Regulatory Compliance Roadmap

-**Current Status:** Prototype/Demo Only

-**Production Requirements:**
-1. Money Transmitter Licenses (via partner or direct)
-2. AML/KYC compliance program
-3. FinCEN MSB registration
-4. State-specific crypto licenses where applicable

-**Go-to-Market Strategy:**
-- Phase 1: Partner with Stripe Treasury/Coinbase Commerce
-- Phase 2: Obtain MTLs in top 10 states
-- Phase 3: Nationwide expansion
+- zkProof or encryption for privacy and security

 ⚠️ PROTOTYPE DEMONSTRATION
 This is a proof-of-concept for educational purposes only.